Helen Dallas

 Thesis Title: The Life and Death of Dramatic Character in the Romantic Period, 1779-1839

-Supervisor: David F. Taylor
+Supervisor: Professor David F. Taylor

 My thesis argues that a new model of dramatic character emerged in the late eighteenth century, when audiences were confronted for the first time with the possibility that a character could 'die' with a beloved actor.
 I examine how Romantic culture anticipated and attempted to combat such loss across textual, visual, and material forms, and the transformative effect this had: the Romantic period, I contend, marked a shift in the relationship between theatre and memory.
 My work encompasses major canonical Romantic writers, including prominently Percy Bysshe Shelley, Lord Byron, William Hazlitt, and Charles Lamb, alongside non-canonical writers, particularly women, such as Elizabeth Inchbald, Joanna Baillie, and Marie Thérèse De Camp.